emxsys/worldwind-web-app-tutorial/docs/lesson-2.md

 In a hurry?
 Here's the completed code: [Lesson 2](https://jsfiddle.net/emxsys/7x6vcf78/)

-### Add the WorldWind library
+### Include the WorldWind library

-Add this code to the list of JavaScript scripts at the bottom of the web page:
+We will use the WorldWind library hosted on the NASA servers.
+Add this line of code to the list of JavaScript scripts at the bottom of your web page:
 ```html
 <script src="https://files.worldwind.arc.nasa.gov/artifactory/web/0.9.0/worldwind.min.js"></script>
 ```
----

 ### Create the Globe class